RareSkills/blog/blockchain-job-tier-list/blockchain-job-tier-list.md

 You can get a (good!) job in blockchain while knowing relatively little about smart contracts and consensus algorithms by working on tooling, front-end web applications, data science, and backend infrastructure.
 Ironically, there are more web2 programming jobs in web3 than Solidity or blockchain roles.
 Smart contracts are fairly small compared to the amount of code that goes into the frontend and backend part of the application.

-However, what most engineer’s have in mind when they say “get a job in web3” they mean working on the “unique stuff,” specifically the blockchain itself, the smart contracts, and the security auditing.
+However, what most engineers have in mind when they say “get a job in web3” they mean working on the “unique stuff,” specifically the blockchain itself, the smart contracts, and the security auditing.
 These are specialized and new skills that aren’t used elsewhere.

 ## **Clarification 2: Innovators and Derivatives**